sathwikvintha/sathwik.github.io/README.md

 + User Experience: They can easily enter song details and website URLs, and can Download with a single click, progress, and history are viewed, as playlist creation, search functionalities, etc.

+### Railway Web Application
++ This project is a railway web application designed for both administrators and users.
+It facilitates various functionalities such as ticket booking, ticket cancellation, train inquiry, and display of booked tickets.
++ For administrators, the system provides access to additional features such as railway database management, graphical analysis, and profile settings.
++ Users can book tickets, view their booked tickets, inquire about trains, and cancel tickets through a user-friendly interface.
++ The application also includes graphical analysis capabilities for administrators to gain insights into booking trends and other relevant data.

 ## Internship
 ### Corizo | Web Developer Intern